Mexican Torrejas

 Soaking torrejas on the piloncillo syrup.

-Allow torrejas to rest for 10 minutes then serve on plates making sure to pour plenty of piloncillo syrup over.
+Allow torrejas de pan to rest for 10 minutes then serve on plates making sure to pour plenty of piloncillo syrup over.

-• If you don’t have stale bread, just cut the slices and leave them on your kitchen countertop for a few hours before starting the recipe.
+• Choose the right bread: It’s best to use slightly stale or day-old bread for this recipe.
+This helps the bread slices hold their shape and absorb the custard mixture without becoming too soggy.
+If you don’t have stale bread, just cut the slices and leave them on your kitchen countertop for a few hours before starting the recipe.

 How To Store and Reheat

 To reheat, place the leftovers on a shallow pan over medium-low heat until nicely warmed.
-Or place the container in the microwave and heat at intervals of half a minute.
+Or place the container in the microwave and heat everything in 30 seconds intervals.

 prep 15 minutes